-Word Processing Software - You need Microsoft Word or a similar word processing program for writing assignments, and Acrobat Reader or a similar program to allow you to read and download pdf files.
+Word Processing and Graphing Software - You need Microsoft Word or a similar word processing program for writing assignments, Microsoft Excel or a similar spreadsheet program for graphing assignments, and Acrobat Reader or a similar program to allow you to read and download pdf files.
 All students at CR have access to Office 365 (Word, PowerPoint, Excel, and OneNote) free with a valid @mycr.redwoods.edu email account.
 Go to Office 365 for Education to get started.